Skip to main content

 The penalty table is the price list.
 The playbook is the insurance policy.

-This report is based on published enforcement data and original analysis.
+This report is based on published enforcement data, sources available at publication, and original analysis.
 It is for general information only and doesn't constitute legal advice.

-The records your liquor licence depends on — per site
+The records your liquor licence depends on, tracked per site

 Duty Room keeps your Serving It Right certificates, refusal logs, and purchase records in one place.
 Share them with the owner across sites, or export them when you need to.